JSithara/Brazilian-Weather-Station-Case-Study/README.md

 # Brazilian-Weather-Station-Case-Study

-The goal of the project was to analyze the Brazilian weather station data and perform the following tasks:
+The goal of the my project was to analyze the Brazilian weather station data and perform the following tasks:

 a) Cleaning (attribute and data)